joao-oak/Database-Grades/README.md

 The requirements for the database are:

 A student must be enrolled in at least one course, and there is not a limit for the number of courses that a student can be enrolled in.
 Each individual enrollment is an event with an associated ID.
-The university needs to store the following data for each student: first_name, last_name, email, date_of_birth, state, gpa from high school, and if the student needs accessibility (for example, a room needs to have a ramp or an elevator so that a student in a wheelchair can get access to it).
+The university needs to store the following data for each student: first_name, last_name, email, date_of_birth, state, gpa , and if the student needs accessibility (for example, a room needs to have a ramp or an elevator so that a student in a wheelchair can get access to it).
 Each student has a unique student number.
 Email is composed by <first_name>.<last_name>@jsuniversity.edu.

 A room has a name, a maximum capacity, and can have or not projector and/or computers.
 Also, some of the rooms are accessible to students with disabilities.
 A room belongs to a building which also has a name.
 In the whole university there are no rooms with the same name.
 And the names of the buildings are also unique.
 There is an identifier code for every room and building.